This won’t be a food review per se, but it IS about a restaurant – one that I frequent, actually.

 The dinner service, however…

-So the restaurant quite recently introduced night service, serving not only dimsum but also stir fried rice dishes and hotpot.
+So the restaurant recently introduced night service, serving not only dimsum but also stir fried rice dishes and hotpot.
 The fam and I saw their advertisement while having breakfast one day, and decided to come back at night to try the hotpot because it seemed reasonably priced.

 The resto was close to empty even though it was a Saturday night.
 We placed our orders at 7PM.
 And waited.